 - Emily Bongiovanni, Emily Bongiovanni, Psychology, Social and Decision Sciences

 - Julie Chen, Civil & Environmental Engineering, Mechanical Engineering, Engineering & Public Policy

-- Melanie Gainey, Biological Sciences, Biomedical Engineering, Neuroscience
+- Melanie Gainey (co-director), Biological Sciences, Biomedical Engineering, Neuroscience

-- Sarah Young, Social Sciences, Public Policy & Information Systems; Evidence Synthesis
+- Sarah Young, Social Sciences, Public Policy and Information Systems; Evidence Synthesis

 - John Chin, Research Coordinator, Institute for Politics & Strategy, CMU

 - Jeffrey Flagg, Lab Manager, Dynamic Decision Making Laboratory, CMU

 - Nynke Niezink, Assistant Professor, Department of Statistics and Data Science, CMU

 - Albert Presto, Research Professor, Mechanical Engineering, CMU

 - Thiago Rodrigues, Doctoral Student, Civil & Environmental Engineering, CMU